BasementKrew/revelation.io/_posts/2015-03-12-golang-debug.markdown

 }
 ```

 above is a super simple program we are all familiar with.
-If we compile and run it, it will simply print the text "Hello World!" and "Hello World from l" with the current date to standard out.
-Easy enough.
-As simple as this program is, an perplexing question arose.
-Go doesn't really have any "namespacing" to speak off, outside of what is scoped per package.
-How then, can log package have two `Println` functions?
-If we take a look inside the log source code, we see that one of the `Println` functions is part of the package and the other is "scoped" under the `Logger` struct type.
+If we compile and run it, it will simply print the text `Hello World!` and `Hello World from l` with the current date to standard out.
+As simple as this program is, it raises a perplexing question.
+Go doesn't really have any "namespacing" to speak of, outside of what is scoped per package.
+How then, can the log package have two `Println` functions?
+If we take a look inside the log package source code, we see that one of the `Println` functions is part of the package and the other is "scoped" under the `Logger` struct type.
 That is pretty straight forward, but let's dig a little deeper.
-In languages that provide classes, generally, classes can methods with same name without any conflicts.
+In languages that provide classes, generally, classes can have methods with the same name without any conflicts.
 Have you ever wondered how that is possible?
 Let's take a look at our "friendly" (cough..) neighborhood C++ to see if he can shed some light for us.

 ```c++
 #include <stdio.h>